Rudicito/rudicito.github.io/content/_en/index.md

 title: "home"
 ---

-# hi!
+# hello!

-Welcome to my website!!
+Welcome to my website!

 To learn more about me, visit the [about](/en/about) page, or check out the [projects](/en/projects) page to see my personal projects.